rydmike/adaptive_theme_demo/README.md

 ## Design Tokens

-Typically, in a custom branded app, we have one or two brand colors that must be present in our app's colors to some extent.
+In a custom branded app, we often have one or two brand colors that must be present in our app's colors to some extent.
 In some cases, we may have an entire palette of colors that are part of the brand or desired ambiance of the app.

-In this fictive example, we will use a palette of nine colors that create the brand and ambiance for a Deli, that has Avocado as their signature ingredient.
+In this fictive brand example, we use a palette with nine colors that define the brand, and create an ambiance for a **Deli**, that has **Avocado** as their signature ingredient.
 The colors are shown below.

 <img src="https://raw.githubusercontent.com/rydmike/adaptive_theme_demo/master/images/design_colors.png" alt="Design colors" />

-Using and getting all these colors into a seed generated ColorScheme might seem challenging.
+Using and getting all these colors into a seed generated `ColorScheme` might seem challenging.
 In fact using more than just one seed color with Flutter's SDK and the `ColorScheme.fromSeed` API is not possible.
-How can we solve this start challenge?
+How can we solve this?

-To begin, let's first capture all the color values as static const values, so we van easily use them.
+We will soon get back to this question.
+First, let's capture all the color values as static const values, so we can easily use them in our app theme.

 ```dart
 /// Const theme token values.